duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 ~~~
   descibe 'validations' do
-    subject { build :sport } # we need to use factory girl since implicit subject is empty
+    subject { build :sport } # we need to use factory bot since implicit subject is empty
     it { is_expected.to validate_presence_of :name }
     it { is_expected.to validate_uniqueness_of :name }
   end